DanielOaks/VSCodeReadabilityHelper/README.md

-# ReadabilityCheck
+# Readability Helper

 This extension provides a quick-and-easy display of the readability score of text in plain text or Markdown files when a file is opened or saved, or when the "Check readability" command is run (Ctrl + Shift + P, "Check readability").

 ## Features
-Currently supported readability score formulas include:
+Supported readability score formulas include:
 * Automated Readability Index
 * Coleman-Liau Index
 * Dale-Chall Readability Formula